Blot footers are THE most neglected section on most blogs.

 Footer menus can be vertical or horizontal.
 A horizontal menu across the top or bottom of the footer looks great.
 Vertical menus can be placed in a column alongside other elements.

 Of course, don’t overdo the footer links.
 I see sites that have 4 menu columns of 5-6 links each.
 That’s 20+ menu links.
 Too many!
-Keep it simple and display 7 or less footer menu links.
+Keep it simple and display a dozen or less footer menu links.

 Suggested Blog Footer Content